By Walter Bradley

 A second problem is that the building blocks on the prebiotic earth would have been surrounded by many other chemical reagents that react with the building blocks much more quickly than they react with each other.
 Unless such destructive cross reactions could somehow be avoided, the emergence of DNA, RNA or protein would be impossible.

 A third problem is the assembly of the building blocks into the polymer chains.
-For example, amino acids can be joined (in chemical reactions) in a variety of ways, but only one type of joining of adjacent amino acid molecules (i.e., chemical bonds called peptide) give a polymer chain that has the function of a protein, as seen in Figure 3.
+For example, amino acids can be joined (in chemical reactions) in a variety of ways, but only one type of joining of adjacent amino acid molecules (i.e., chemical bonds called peptide) give a polymer chain that has the function of a protein.
 In a similar way, 3-5 phosphodiester linkages are needed but 2-5 linkages dominate in the polymerization of polynucleotides, which is a primary step in the formation of DNA and RNA.

-A fourth challenge results from the fact that amino acids and sugars come in right-handed or left-handed versions (structures that are identical except that they are mirror images, as seen in Figure 4).
+A fourth challenge results from the fact that amino acids and sugars come in right-handed or left-handed versions (structures that are identical except that they are mirror images).
 All amino acids chemically react equally with each version equally rapidly, but living systems have only L-amino acids and D-sugars.
 How could we possibly get 100 or more amino acids that are all Ls from a mixture of equal concentrations of Ls and Ds?
 This problem has been studied extensively but the explanation remains elusive.